duckinator/inq/ISSUES.md

 ## type: question/discussion

 A question or discussion.
-Issues with this label may not have any development work related to them.
+Issues with this label are likely to not have any immediately-actionable tasks.

+When any tasks do arise from an issue with this label, more specific issues will likely be opened to replace it.

+## type: refactoring

+A request for a particular section of code to be refactored.

+Including concrete suggestions for smaller areas will likely get these issues resolved more quickly.

+## type: tests

+A request for new or improved tests addressing specific situations.